'50 things to do before you're 11¾' in the High Peak

 When exploring the wilds of the Dark Peak, it's best to know where you're going as you travel into open countryside for a real outdoorsy adventure!
 Practice your map and compass skills and discover different pockets of the Dark Peak you've never explored before.

-As you wend your way up the cloughs through birch and oak and amongst the scarlet berries of hawthorn and rowan you'll see and hear a host of wildlife as birds fatten themselves up, before the trees shut down for winter.
+As you weave your way up the cloughs through birch and oak and amongst the scarlet berries of hawthorn and rowan you'll see and hear a whole a host of wildlife preparing themselves for the winter months.

 We are working to grow healthier habitats for birds and other wildlife by planting hundreds of thousands of trees and by doing this we'll also be helping to slow down the flow of rainwater off the moors.